pallets/flask/docs/testing.rst

 Not sure where that is coming from, and it's not entirely correct, but also not that far from the truth.
 Untested applications make it hard to improve existing code and developers of untested applications tend to become pretty paranoid.
-If an application however has automated tests you can savely change things and you will instantly know if your change broke something.
+If an application however has automated tests, you can safely change things and you will instantly know if your change broke something.

 Flask gives you a couple of ways to test applications.
 It mainly does that by exposing the Werkzeug test :class:`~werkzeug.Client` class to your code and handling the context locals for you.
 You can then use that with your favourite testing solution.
-In this documentation we will us the :mod:`unittest` package that comes preinstalled with each Python installation.
+In this documentation we will use the :mod:`unittest` package that comes preinstalled with each Python installation.